How to Choose Between Cedar, Pressure Treated Wood & Composite Decking

 Which is the best decking material: cedar, pressure-treated, or composite lumber?
 Here is a comparison of their durability, appearance, and cost.

 Probably the most difficult decision to make when building a deck is what type of decking to use.
-All three choices—5/4 x 6-in. radius-edged cedar, pressure-treated and composite decking—share similarities.
+All three of the main choices—5/4 x 6-in. radius-edged cedar, pressure-treated, and composite decking—share similarities.
 They’re all rot resistant to varying degrees, require 16-in. joist spacing for proper support, bleach out to a silvery gray, and can all be cut and installed using conventional tools and fasteners.

 But alas, there’s no perfect deck material or best outdoor decking material.
 All have tradeoffs.
 Figure out what characteristics are most important to you, then make your selection based on that for the best decking material.

 If the natural look of wood is tops on your list, use cedar for wood decking.
 The heartwood of the tree (the deeper colored red part, not the white sap part) is rot resistant.
 Cedar doesn’t readily absorb moisture— and, since moisture is what creates twisting and splitting, cedar wood decking tends to lie flat and straight.
 Most carpenters figure a lifespan of 15 to 20 years for cedar wood deck boards, but it can deteriorate faster when used for ground-level decks and for shaded decks that are slow to dry out.